nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how `edit` works:
 ![EditCommandSequenceDiagram](images/EditCommandSequenceDiagram.png)

-The following sequence diagram shows how the `informationFields` are parsed by `ParserUtil`:
+The following sequence diagram provides details on how the `informationFields` are being parsed by `ParserUtil`:
 ![EditCommandParseInformationFieldsSequenceDiagram](images/EditCommandParseInformationFieldsDiagram.png)

 <div style="page-break-after: always"></div>